 The community gardens are located in local parks or school grounds.
 They each operate as separate incorporated associations with volunteer members and an elected committee.
 The costs to operate the community gardens come from membership and annual fees, fund raising and grants.

-Further information about how the gardens operate and how to establish a new community garden, is available from the links below.
+Find out how the gardens operate and how to establish a new community garden: